Meredith Barnes

 Choreographer: Patricia Germann

-Co-created by Patricia Germann and Gabrielle Sterns
+Co-created by Patricia Germann and Gabrielle Stearns

 Music: "dumb dumb" by mazie and "Should I Stay or Should I Go" by The Clash, and as performed by Rockabye Baby!